Understanding Debt Consolidation

 For example, if you settle $20,000 in debt for $10,000, the forgiven $10,000 is taxable income.
 In the 22% tax bracket, you'd owe $2,200 in federal taxes, plus state taxes where applicable.
 This tax bill can come as an unwelcome surprise if you haven't planned for it.

-Some exclusions apply, including insolvency (when your total debts exceed total assets), bankruptcy discharge, certain farm debts, and qualified principal residence indebtedness.
-Consult a tax professional to determine if you qualify for any exclusions before settling debts.
+Exclusions include insolvency (when total debts exceed total assets), bankruptcy discharge, certain farm debts, and qualified principal residence indebtedness.
+Consult a tax professional to determine if you qualify before settling debts.

 Impact on Future Borrowing